-A little over a week ago, I shot my second TV sizzle reel (the topic is top secret, but I’m sure with a little prodding you could persuade me to spill the beans).
+A while ago, I shot my second TV sizzle reel (the topic is top secret, but I’m sure with a little prodding you could persuade me to spill the beans).
 If you are like I was before all this TV stuff, you probably have no idea what a “sizzle reel” is.
 In short, a sizzle reel is a long commercial for a potential TV show.
 Typically between 3-5 minutes in length, sizzle reels are used to pitch TV show concepts to networks.
 If the networks like it, they commission a pilot and you’re off to the races.
 You’re invited to the dance.
 You’ve punched your ticket.
 You’re playing in the big game.
 You get the picture…

 After 8+ exhausting hours of cameras following me around, I realized some stuff about me and this TV thing.
 While my realizations are useful for anyone who may one day find him or herself front of a camera, I think they translate well to leadership and life.
 Or maybe I’m just kidding myself.
 You be the judge.

 Ignore the cameras, but don’t forget that they are there